nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Fields in square bracket`[]` are optional.
 * The fields can be written in any order.
-* ***Only*** Name and Student ID are a must.
+* ***Only*** Name and Student ID are compulsory to fill in.
-* Name must only consist of alphanumeric characters and spaces, as well as special characters such as `, ' .`
+* Name must only consist of alphanumeric characters and spaces, as well as special characters such as `, ' .`.
 * Student ID must take the format of e0XXXXXX where X is a digit from 0 to 9.
 * A student can have any number of tags (including 0).

 <div markdown="span" class="alert alert-warning">:information_source: **Note:**
 Students CANNOT have the same name.

 GREWZ naming convention is [case-insensitive](#glossary), but [whitespace-sensitive](#glossary).
 This means that it does not allow for students with the exact same name to be keyed into the application.
 Thus trying to add a student with the name `Ben` and `ben` will not work.